 \subsubsection{Angular analyses and recovered observables}

-A $2$--$3$\% systematic floor for LFUV ratio measurements might be reached quickly given the high statistical power provided by LHCb and Belle II experiments together.
-This, combined with the fact that the ratios $\calR(H_{c,u})$ are recovered observables from template fits to differential distributions, suggests that attention might increasingly turn towards other measurable properties.
-These include angular correlations, longitudinal and polarization fractions of the $D^*$ and $\tau$ (see Sec.~\ref{sec:th:longpol}), or asymmetries and so on.
+A $2$--$3$\% systematic floor for LFUV ratio measurements might be reached quickly given the high statistical power provided by the LHCb and Belle II experiments together.
+Combined with the fact that the ratios $\calR(H_{c,u})$ are recovered observables from template fits to differential distributions, this suggests that attention might increasingly turn towards other measurable properties.
+These include angular correlations, longitudinal and polarization fractions of the $D^*$ and $\tau$ (see Sec.~\ref{sec:th:longpol}), and asymmetries and so on.

-Many such observables using angular correlations have been put forward by a wide range of phenomenological studies, in particular as a means to distinguish SM from NP interactions in \bctaunu transitions.
-On the experimental side, the most accessible of these is the $D^*$ longitudinal fraction, $F_{L,\tau}(D^*)$, which can be easily reconstructed.
+Many such observables using angular correlations have been put forward in a wide range of phenomenological studies, in particular as a means to distinguish SM from NP interactions in \bctaunu transitions.
+On the experimental side, the most accessible of these is the $D^*$ longitudinal fraction, $F_{L,\tau}(D^*)$, which can easily be reconstructed.
 As discussed in Sec.~\ref{sec:exp:Dspol}, Belle has already provided a preliminary measurement for this variable based on \BDstaunu decays.
 This result is compatible with the SM expectations within $2\sigma$.
 LHCb is expected to soon publish a similar analysis with slightly improved sensitivity.

-The $\tau$ polarization (Sec.~\ref{sec:bfactories_hadtag_taupol}) has also been measured for the first time by Belle, using the \taupinu single-prong decay channel, though with limited precision.
-Preliminary studies in LHCb have demonstrated that the measurement of the $\tau$ polarization is possible using the \taupipipi decay mode, recycling techniques developed at LEP times involving the optimized variable $\omega$~\cite{Davier:1992nw}.
+The $\tau$ polarization (Sec.~\ref{sec:bfactories_hadtag_taupol}) was also measured for the first time by Belle, which used the \taupinu single-prong decay channel, although with limited precision.
+Preliminary studies in LHCb have demonstrated that the measurement of the $\tau$ polarization is possible using the \taupipipi decay mode, recycling techniques developed at LEP involving optimized variables~\cite{Davier:1992nw}.
 This analysis is much more complex than the single-prong mode, in which the pion momentum in the $\tau$ rest frame acts as an in-principle perfect polarizer, because the analyzing power of the $\pipipi$ final state is comparatively small (see Eq.~\eqref{eqn:th:ptanz}): The analyzing power of the dominant $\aone$ resonance in \taupipipi features a numerical cancellation on-shell, $\alpha_{\aone} = (1-2m^2_{\aone}/m_\tau^2)/(1+2m^2_{\aone}/m_\tau^2) \simeq 0.02$.
 The expected LHCb sensitivity to $P_{\tau}(\Dx)$ in the three-prong mode is not yet known.